Color Psychology and Web Development

 When to Use:

-• For beauty and wellness sites (e.g., lavender tones).
+• For beauty and wellness sites (especially lighter shades like lavender).

 When to Use: